Life, actually…

 It seemed to exist solely for my pleasure.

-Up the stairs not racing in slow motion—didn’t want to incur the wrath of a shushing librarian—I would head for the bookcases containing the knowledge of the known world and the imagined knowledge of undiscovered worlds.
+Up the stairs, not racing, in slow motion—don’t want to incur the wrath of a shushing librarian—I head for bookcases containing the knowledge of the known world and the imagined knowledge of undiscovered worlds.

 Opening each book was like unwrapping a Christmas gift.